Times of Malta: History

 The history of The Times of Malta is linked with that of its publishing house, Allied Newspapers Limited.
 This institution has a history going back to the 1920s, when it pioneered journalism and the printing industry in Malta.
 It all started with the publication, by Gerald Strickland, of Malta's first evening newspaper in Maltese, Il-Progress.
 This was a four-page daily with its own printing offices in what was then 10A, Strada Reale, Valletta.
 The name "Progress" is retained to this day by the commercial sister of Allied Newspapers Limited, Progress Press Company Limited, formed in 1946.

 Bilingual journalism, Maltese and English, was introduced in Malta with the publication, on 3 February 1922, of an English supplement to Il-Progress.
 The Times of Malta and Il-Progress lasted until 1 March 1929.
-The English supplement then became The Times of Malta Weekly (forerunner of The Sunday Times of Malta).
+The English supplement then became The Times of Malta Weekly, which was a forerunner of The Sunday Times of Malta.
 The Maltese side was named Ix-Xemx, later changed to Id-Dehen and later still to Il-Berqa, first published on 29 January 1932.
 Il-Berqa ceased publication on 30 November 1968.
 In February 1931, Progress Press moved from Strada Reale to 341, St Paul Street, Valletta, until recently the site of Allied Newspapers Limited, also known as Strickland House.

 As readership of the English supplement to Il-Progress soared, Lord Strickland was quick to see that there was room for an English daily.
 This would happen, so long as the new publication achieved and maintained a high standard of public service in information.
 The first issue of The Times of Malta was published in full co-operation with the British MI5 on 7 August 1935 under menacing war clouds as Italy planned the invasion of Abyssinia, which began in October of that year.
 On 2 September 1935, Mabel Strickland, who was a founder member of Allied Malta Newspapers Limited and formed part of the first Board of Directors, became the first editor of The Times of Malta.
 She also edited The Sunday Times of Malta from 1935 to 1950 when she was succeeded by the late George Sammut, who retired in 1966.
 Anthony Montanaro was the next editor.
 He retired on 1 March 1991 and was succeeded by Laurence Grech.